 Here you’ll find nearly twenty regular bloggers, covering topics as diverse as book arts, writing exercises, and the best current stories from other lit journals.
 We also publish regular interviews with members of the literary and publishing communities, Ploughshares Playlists to accompany your favorite books, weekly book reviews, and advice not just for producing better writing but also—hopefully!—for getting it published.

-We’re always looking to improve the blog, so if you have comments, ideas, questions, or even complaints, please email us at firstname.lastname@example.org.
-We’re also always on the lookout for new bloggers, so if you’re interested in getting involved you can find out how here!
+We’re always looking to improve the blog, so if you have comments, ideas, questions, or even complaints, please email us at email@example.com.
+If you’re interested in contributing to the blog, you can find out how here!

 Andrew Ladd, Blog Editor